Give Bullies A Boo

 Down But Not Making You Down

-Confidence, we all want it but not everyone gets it.
 Where does confidence come from after all?
 What makes one more confident than the other?
 Does confidence mean you need to be a loud and bossy type or appear superior in front of other people?
 Do you have to be a certain breed to exude a high level of confidence?
 If you haven’t got it, can you just fake it to make it?
 So many questions here but the answer might be just one only.
 Mel Robbins says: Confidence is a skill, not a personality trait.
 It is the willingness to try.
 Do you agree?
 Read the following story, it may change the way you believe what confidence is.

 So, I was on the train one Friday night after work.
 As usual, I proceeded to the middle carriage and stood in a quiet spot.
 There was nothing else to do except starring at my phone and scrolling through pages and pages of Facebook feeds.
 This commute was no difference from any other days.
 But it all started to change when this 30-year-old-ish lady got on the train.
 She came sitting down next to two female passengers – Presumably a mother and a daughter.
 They had two big suitcases standing side by side against their knees.
 With check-in bag tags still hanging, it looked like they’d just got out of the airport or something.
-Right there and then, this young lady just burst out and started to ask them a few questions like where they’d traveled from etc. Up to that point, I was reading some stuff on my phone, but my attention started to drift a bit.
+Right there and then, this young lady just burst out and started to ask them a few questions like where they’d travelled from etc. Up to that point, I was reading some stuff on my phone, but my attention started to drift a bit.
 I was drawn by the energy she brought into this confined space.
 It was delightful to watch her personality shine through like a social butterfly.
 A great deal of charisma, confidence and a good sense of humour came right out of hershe even joked about her grey hair.
 Surly she didn’t mind people around having a laugh about it.
 Soon I found myself smiling and I noticed other passengers were smiling, too.
 It was infectious.
 What can I say?
 She added much fun to this tedious train ride.
 When we got off at the next station, everyone still carried the side-effect and wore a little grin on the face.
 I wondered what the incoming passengers might’ve thought.
 Well, she made our night that’s why.
 What was so special about this young lady you might ask?
 Well, do I have to mention that she appeared to be someone who had Down syndrome?
 I was glad that we had someone like her in our society!

 If you are a quiet person, you can be confident in a quiet way.
 You don’t have to change yourself to be a mouthy human being.
 If you are an introvert, you can be confident in an introverted way.
 You don’t have to change yourself to look like an extrovert or act in such a way that’s totally opposite to your true character.
 To me, when it comes to confidence, it’s all about confide in your identity.
 How so?
 Let’s look at the word “confident” and unpack it piece by piece.
 You’ll see what I mean.
 I’m not a linguistic expert but I love exploring words in my unique way and make it my own.

-All in all, if you buy what I’m selling here which is the notion of personal experiences, then you’ll know that at the end of the day, it’s our personal experiences that form part of our identities, something that no one can ever take away from us.
+All in all, if you buy what I’m selling here which is the idea of personal experiences, then you’ll know that at the end of the day, it’s our personal experiences that form part of our identities, something that no one can ever take away from us.
 Knowing that it’s already within us, we can work on bringing out the best in us and the rest?
 Just smile or have a laugh.
 That comes with confidence…

 One War That’s Always Worth Fighting For